Ren22/online-messnger/README.md

 ## Information

-This is an online chat, part of the Yandex Practicum Middle Frontend course, Module 1.
-It is built in plain JS + Typescript without any frameworks.
+This is an online web-chat(similar to telegram web app version) built in plain Typescript without any frameworks.
+It relies on Websockets under the hood to send messages.

 The architecture of the project is separated according to MVC.
 Model part is responsible for communication with backend API and can be found in `services` directory.